mikanbako/Ant-Jlint-Task/README.txt

 3. Write a jlint tag to your build.xml.

-    The jlint element has some attributes :
+    The jlint element has attributes :

         * executable (Required) : Path of executable file of Jlint.
         * outputFile (Optional) : Path of file in which